choderalab/pymbar-examples/alchemical-free-energy/gromacs/README.md

 Note how all the output results are the same _except_ for MBAR, which is omitted from the calculation.

-Sample output for both cases is provided in the files:
+Sample outputs are provided in the files:
 ```
 output_38steps/screen_printout.txt
 output_11steps/screen_printout.txt